 - 1/2 cup shredded cheddar cheese

 - Preheat oven to 350°.
 In a large skillet, brown pork in oil; drain.
-Add beans, soup, tomatoes, chilies, rice, water, salsa and cumin; cook and stir until bubbly.
+Stir in the beans, soup, tomatoes, chilies, rice, water, salsa and cumin.

 Pour into an ungreased 2-qt. baking dish.
 Bake, uncovered, 30 minutes or until bubbly.
 Sprinkle with cheese; let stand 5 minutes before serving.